annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

 ![Airflow Example]({{ site.baseurl }}/assets/images/Airflow_example.png)

 #### Setting up Deployment of a Development website through Github Actions
+  Later on I was tasked with using Github actions to deploy our react website.
+This required:

+  - Configuting a yaml file in Github workflows
+  - Setting up SSH capabilities for Github to read and write to the company server
+  - Building the react project to be hosted back on the server

+  The workflow looked something like this:

 #### Configuring a Docker compose file for user authentication